-SD-WAN (Software-Defined Wide-Area-Network) technology has been around since 2013, but it’s only as companies have become increasingly reliant on cloud computing and SaaS applications, that more businesses are realising the advantages.
-The SD-WAN market was valued at US$4bn in 2022 and is estimated to grow by over 65% CAGR from 2023 to 2032.
+SD-WAN (Software-Defined Wide Area Network) technology has been around since 2013, but it’s only as companies have become increasingly reliant on cloud computing and SaaS applications, that more businesses are realising the advantages.
+The market was valued at US$4bn in 2022 and is estimated to grow by over 65% CAGR from 2023 to 2032.

 What is SD-WAN

-SD-WAN is a virtual WAN architecture that connects users in the most efficient way available to a centralised system, no matter where they’re based.
-The technology solves many of the problems associated with traditional WAN design.
+SD-WAN is a virtual WAN architecture that connects users in the most efficient way available to a centralised system, no matter where they’re based, solving many of the problems associated with traditional WAN design.

 Using SD-WAN, network administrators can remotely deploy and manage applications using a centralised software-defined (SD) management tool, creating a virtualised WAN overlay that securely connects users and their devices.
 Offices and users can be connected into the network using any data service including DSL, cable, 4/5G, LTE, MPLS (Multiprotocol Label Switching), with improvements in bandwidth, performance and redundancy.

 By delivering enterprise-grade services over large distances, efficiently and securely, the technology is ideal for businesses operating from multiple sites, or those with remote users.
 SD-WAN brings control, visibility, agility and cost savings over earlier technologies such as MPLS.

 SD-WAN vs MPLS

 Most organisations switching to SD-WAN are upgrading from legacy MPLS technology.
 While MPLS is reliable and providers have enhanced MPLS offerings over the years with new access and security technologies, the customer has always been dependent on the options their chosen provider can supply – and no one supplier can offer everything.

 SD-WAN, on the other hand, is an overlay over internet, so can use any data service, from any provider – companies don’t need to source their data service from their SD-WAN provider.